Perivel/domeniere.js/src/repository/README.md

     }
 }
 ```
-Since repositories are only defined in the domain layer, we will usually declare our repositories as abstract classes, and implement them later in the infrastructure layer (i.e. in the framewoerk we decide to use).
+Since repositories are only defined in the domain layer, we declare our repositories as abstract classes, and implement them later in the infrastructure layer (i.e. in the framewoerk we decide to use).
 Every repository has three methods that must be overriden.
 The `remove()` method removes the specified aggregate from the repository.
 The `save()` method updates (or creates) the specified aggregate to the repository.
 And the `size()` method gets the number of objects in the repository.
 ```ts
 import { Repository } from '@perivel/fragment';